 Help us to tailor your whale watch to compliment classroom programs, in compliance with Massachusetts State Frameworks.
 Following is a brief introduction to some of our programs developed by our Marine Research and Education Department, humpback whale experts in collaboration with biology teachers from Cape Cod regional schools and other affiliates.

 Explore and learn about the marine life beneath our emerald seas with this interactive poster.

 Plankton samples: when requested, a plankton sample will be collected and zooplankton will be magnified and examined.

 Blubber glove: learn about blubber and insulation as students compare a bare hand with one in a blubber glove.

-Hydrophone: An underwater microphone can be deployed in calm seas to listen to the sounds of the marine habitat we explore.
+Hydrophone: when requested, An underwater microphone can be deployed in calm seas to listen to the sounds of the marine habitat we explore.